swyxio/swyxdotio/content/writing/technical/svelte/svelte-why.md

 </form>
 ```

 I used to think two-way binding was bad.
 One can argue it makes code a bit less auditable.
 But now I think it optimises for what developers need to write the most.
 React forces you to write change handlers, which you often don't need.
-Data validation and transformation best belongs in submit handlers.
+Data validation and transformation best belongs in submit handlers and pure functions in render.

 React of course famously prides itself on having a small API surface area.
 This has at once made 3rd party library compatibility and API preservation easier, but has also shifted a lot of learning and boilerplate burden to app authors.
 This isn't a criticism, it is a conscious tradeoff - for example, this enabled the React community to explore design patterns like HoCs and Render Props with zero change to the library.